pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

+* count-in drums and indicator on autoplay
+* make the user edit field a "regular" field so any change can be undo or saved.
+Update the field only if unknown.
 * player: in pause, reposition play with up/down arrows or scroll, continue from new location with space bar hit
 * Back to player from song preview on youtube.com, fullscreen button missing